Approaches to Atmospheric Methane Removal

 Atmospheric Oxidation Enhancement

-Early explorations Potentially climate-beneficial, needs more study Cost-plausibility requires a ~30x increase in catalytic efficiency Potentially >10 Mt / yr Potential to scale within 10 years Modeled • • •
+Early explorations Potentially climate-beneficial, needs more study Cost-plausibility requires a ~30x increase in catalytic efficiency Potentially >10 Mt CH4 / yr Potentially <10 years • • •

 Higher